From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Background and Related Work

 \subsubsection{Imaging Lines of Sight via Visual-Language Models}

-The development of Vision-Language Models (VLM) greatly lowers the barriers to acquiring and understanding urban information using visual data.
-VLM enable the natural establishment of correspondences between image data, such as satellite imagery and SVI and real-world semantics.
+The development of Vision-Language Models (VLM) has lowered the barriers to acquiring and interpreting urban information from visual data.
+VLMs enable correspondences to be established between image data, such as satellite imagery and SVI and real-world semantics.
 Contrastive Language-Image Pre-training model (CLIP) \citep{openai_clip_2022}, developed by OpenAI, is a typical example of VLM.
 The model takes images and their corresponding textual descriptions as input and learn to associate the knowledge from both modalities by computing the similarity between text and image embeddings and minimising contrastive loss \citep{radford_learning_2021}.
 Applying the principles of CLIP, \citet{klemmer_satclip_2024} develops the `SatCLIP' for matching geographic coordinates and visual characteristics extracted from satellite imagery. \citet{huang_zero-shot_2024} propose the `UrbanCLIP', which infers urban functions using SVI and a fine-tuned CLIP model.

-A more prevalent application of VLM is in zero-shot object detection, which allows searching and localising target objects in image space without additional pre-training or fine-tuning of the model.
+A more prevalent application of VLM is zero-shot object detection, which allows searching and localising target objects in image space without additional pre-training or fine-tuning of the model.
 Well-known zero-shot object detection models include Grounding DINO \citep{liu_grounding_2024} and OWL-ViT \citep{minderer_simple_2022, minderer_scaling_2024}.
 Both of them accept textual queries for searching the target, while OWL also allows image queries.
-It is assumed that urban landmarks, as distinct visual labels, can be detected naturally from SVI with a zero-shot detection model.
-The detection process can be regarded as `observation' from machine vision at a specific SVI location.
-In this way, LoS towards landmarks and the meaningful visual context and connections can be identified, which defines the image-based visibility analysis method.
+In this study, we focus on urban landmarks as visually distinctive targets that may be identified from SVI using zero-shot detection models.
+The detection process can be regarded as machine observation at a specific SVI location.
+In this way, landmark visibility and related visual context can be identified from image data, forming the basis of the image-based visibility analysis method.
 The details of the method will be elaborated in the following sections.